magnars/buster-mode/README.md

 All keybindings in buster-mode start with `C-c C-b` and then a two-letter mnemonic shortcut.

 * `td`: toggle-deferred will toggle // in the name of the current test.

+## Development

+To fetch the test dependencies:

+    $ cd /path/to/buster-mode
+    $ git submodule init
+    $ git submodule update

+Run the tests with:

+    $ ./util/ecukes/ecukes features